AaronAOliver/AaronAOliver.github.io/_pages/research.md

 My current and future dissertation work is centered around algal polysaccharides and the microbes that degrade them, which have implications in energy production, aquaculture, and marine ecosystem dynamics.

-Automated monitoring of algae farms
+Improving algae farm productivity
 -----
 In one research project, I have collaborated with the Hawaiian algaculture company [Global Algae](https://www.globalgae.com/) to develop an system that monitors the microbiome of commercially grown algae.
 In the first stage of the project, I assembled the genome of a commercial <i>Nitzschia inconspicua</i> strain and revealed the genetic factors that made this strain suitable for biofuel production.
 These genomic resources are publicly available at the Joint Genome Institute's
 [PhycoCosm portal](https://phycocosm.jgi.doe.gov/Nithil2/Nithil2.home.html) to power future algal research.

-In the second stage of this project, I am building a pipeline for the automated processing of metatranscriptomic data from algae ponds.
-This would enable near real-time decision making regarding the evaluation of growth conditions and provide early warnings about bacterial and viral contamination.
-I am also using metatranscriptomic data to quantify how the diatom microbiome responds to different nutrient levels and other stresses.
+In the second stage of this project, I am also using metatranscriptomic data to quantify how the diatom microbiome responds to different nutrient levels and other stresses.

 Enzymatic degradation of macroalgal polysaccharides
 -----